 Predator proof your coop

 There are many things you can do to help prevent predators however in the event they find their way to your backyard, regardless of how hard you’ve tried to deter them, it’s important that your coop will be able to defend itself.
 There are a number of cost effective and handy predator-proofing products you can implement in your backyard.
 Wire mesh flooring is one of the best ways to deter predators, like foxes, dingoes and domestic dogs, which might try to burrow their way into the coop.
 Simply lay the wire mesh flooring under the coop and these types of predators will simply give up and move on, while you and your flock sleep all night in peace.
+Electric poultry fencing is a strong deterrent to all predators, including sly foxes.
+Have a look at our electric chicken fence here.
 For some different ideas check out our Mother Hen Tips on predator prevention here.

 Get yourself an animal protector